+What’s your favorite show to binge-watch?
 Recently we binge-watched Ted Lasso and absolutely loved it.
 I can’t wait for the second season to come out.
 It’s just so good-natured and enjoyable to watch!

+What’s your favorite beach read?
 I’m a big fan of just about any piece of historical fiction.
 Plop me on a beach with something in that genre and I’m set for hours.

+What song would you dance to when nobody’s watching?
 Right now, I’d say Thomas Rhett’s What’s Your Country Song?
 It names a lot of classic country songs and brings me back to the songs my friends and I would dance to at band parties in college (at Auburn University).

+What’s at the top of your travel bucket list?
 Banff, Canada is way up there.
 My husband and I were supposed to go last year for our 10 year anniversary, but sadly it got canceled due to COVID.
 We’re working on a “makeup trip” for this summer but will likely stay stateside since international travel is a little tricky right now.

-I love a glass of wine or an old fashioned paired with good conversation on our front porch.
+What’s your favorite way to unwind at the end of a long day?
+I love a glass of wine or an old-fashioned paired with good conversation on our front porch.
 We’ve got a great wraparound porch on our house and it’s perfect for hanging out and saying hi to neighbors.